rjwut/jestify/README.md

 There's a problem, however: `holiday()` depends on a remote web service.
 We don't want to be spamming their API when we're running our tests, and our test could fail if the service is down or is being really slow.

 The code uses a third-party module called `node-fetch` to make the web service request.
 What we're going to do is mock that module, so that when we make a request we aren't actually hitting the real web service.
 In the root of our project, create a new directory called `__mocks__` (that's two underscores on each side).
 Inside this directory, create a new file named `node-fetch.js`.
+This will be our mock version of the `node-fetch` module.
+When Jest runs our tests, it intercepts the `require()` function and checks the `__mocks__` directory to see if we have a mock for that module.
+If so, the mock module is returned instead of the real one.

-First, let's create a structure that will hold our mock data.
+Let's implement our mock module.
+First, we'll create a structure that will hold our mock data.
 For now, we'll create an empty object called `DATA`:

 ```js
 const DATA = {};
 ```

 The `node-fetch` module exports a function.
 To do a `GET` request, we can simply pass the URL to this function, and an object representing the response is returned asynchronously.
 We then call the `json()` asynchronous method on that response object to retrieve the data.
-We don't need to mock the entire API, just these parts that we're using.
+We don't need to mock the entire API, just these parts that we're using:

 ```js
 module.exports = jest.fn(async url => ({